-- Duty: A owed a duty to B, or the public at large, to prevent or not cause a particular type of harm.
+- Duty: A owed a duty to B or the public to prevent or not cause a particular type of harm.
 (This duty is considered to be a "social contract."
-Sort of a Golden Rule of behavior policy at large.)
+Sort of a Golden Rule of behavior policy at large)

 - Breach: B was harmed or injured when A breached the duty

-And even lawyers who got into law school with the idea of becoming social justice warriors, soon learn that legal malpractice insurance, bar dues, and advertizing costs require them to do more than lobby for their political beliefs.
-My personal experiences after being in a rollover automobile accident as a teen, that personal injury lawyers did not return calls, and that they were, for the most part, egomaniacs, and far to the left politically.
+And even lawyers who got into law school with the idea of becoming social justice warriors soon learn that legal malpractice insurance, bar dues, and advertising costs require them to do more than lobby for their political beliefs.
+After being in a rollover automobile accident as a teen, my personal experiences that personal injury lawyers did not return calls and that they were, for the most part, egomaniacs and far to the left politically.

 And knowing that, I assumed these "personal" injury lawyers would be far more empathetic to the plight of people who recently lost a loved one in a car crash, for example.
 But I was way wrong.
 I found the exact opposite was true.
 I discovered that the lawyers with a more military background were far more concerned about concepts of dealing with personal loss and personal honor.